 C – Nice – Can be done any time, but would be good to happen sometime.
 This might include cleaning out a garage that’s been messy for ten years.
 You don’t want to live with it forever, but it doesn’t have to happen right now.
 This might also include that book you’ve been meaning to read or write.
 The problem with C level tasks is that if you don’t ever move them up to A or B status, they’re likely to remain as intentions and not actions.

 Once you’ve categorized your to do list into ABC’s, put your A level priorities on today’s calendar.
 Figure out the date that you’d like to accomplish B ranked items and put them on the to do list for that day in your planner.
 Choose a month when you’d like to accomplish C level priorities and put those on your monthly to do list.
 If you’d like a copy of my planner pages, email me.

 With this method, you rank items based on how long the task takes vs. the payoff you expect to get from completing the task.
 You can have any number of items on this list and rank them starting with 1 for greatest payoff for the least amount of time.

 - Make plane reservations

-If you’d like help managing your time and creating space in your schedule, I offer time management coaching by phone or Skype.
+If you’d like help managing your time and creating space in your schedule, I offer time management coaching by phone or Zoom.
 You can call me to find out more.